Statelessness: Hong Kong

 Hong Kong, as a special administrative region of China, does not have its own citizenship laws.
-The right of abode is the status that allows unrestricted right to live, work, vote and to host most public office in Hong Kong; persons with right of abode in Hong Kong are called permanent residents.
+The right of abode is the status that allows unrestricted right to live, work, vote and to hold most public office in Hong Kong; persons with right of abode in Hong Kong are called permanent residents.
 Most permanent residents of Chinese descent are Chinese citizens as provided by the Chinese nationality law.
 Citizens of other countries who have obtained right of abode in Hong Kong remain the citizens of their respective countries, and enjoy all the rights accorded to permanent residents except for those restricted to permanent residents with Chinese citizenship, such as the right to a HKSAR passport and the eligibility to be elected as the Chief Executive.

 When Hong Kong was transferred from the United Kingdom to China on July 1, 1997, all British Dependent Territories citizens (BDTCs) connected to Hong Kong lost their British nationality, unless they had applied for the British National (Overseas) (BN(O)) status.
 Most BDTCs of Chinese descent became Chinese citizens.
 BDTCs who did not become Chinese citizens and did not apply for BN(O) status while holding no other citizenship became British Overseas citizens (BOCs).
 As BN(O) and BOC statuses do not provide right of abode in the United Kingdom, BN(O)s and BOCs of non-Chinese descent who do not hold any other citizenship are de facto stateless.
 However, British nationality law allows BN(O)s and BOCs who are otherwise stateless to register for full British citizenship.
 In addition, the Chinese nationality law as applied in Hong Kong provides the option of naturalisation as a Chinese national.

 Chinese citizens from the mainland who had migrated to Hong Kong on a One-way Permit lose their mainland hukou (household registration).
 They then must reside in Hong Kong for 7 years before gaining the right of abode in Hong Kong.
 Therefore, persons who had migrated out of the mainland but have not obtained Hong Kong permanent residency, while technically not stateless, are unable to exercise rights and privileges associated with citizenship in either the mainland or Hong Kong.